 A carefully considered and well-designed IVR script will improve the accuracy of your call routing and give you the best possible chance of connecting the caller with the right agent for the enquiry.
 As a result, the enquiry will have a much greater chance of being resolved at first contact.

-While first-call resolution is important, it doesn’t mean much if customers are abandoning calls in their droves before agents have the opportunity to resolve their problems.
+While first-call resolution is important, it doesn’t mean much if customers are abandoning their calls in droves before agents have the opportunity to resolve their problems.
 The abandon rate measures those customers who hang up before reaching an agent.
 This is an important metric for various reasons.

 First and foremost, a high abandon rate suggests customers are frustrated with the call centre and are likely to complain of poor customer service.
 Abandoned calls will also lose you sales opportunities and additional revenue.
 Finally, a high abandon rate can have a detrimental effect on the accuracy of other important call centre metrics and statistics.

 For instance, a simple figure, such as call volume, can be artificially inflated by a high abandonment rate.
 Those who abandon are likely to phone back at a later time or date, pushing up your call volume, even though their call is essentially an extension of their previous attempt.

 It is generally accepted that the industry standard for abandon rate is somewhere around 12%.
 However, in some industries, such as business services, this can go as low as 5-8%, so it’s worth looking into your specific sector’s standard.

 Interestingly, the device from which a customer makes a call also seems to make a difference to abandonment rate.
 Recent research has demonstrated that enquiries originating from a mobile device, rather than a landline, have a much higher abandonment rate – roughly 20%.
 This means that contact centre managers need to be aware of the type of device their customers are predominantly using if they’re to benchmark against the industry standard.